 GMC Yukon owners have reported 5 problems related to speed sensor (under the vehicle speed control category).

 When driving at low speeds (less than 10 miles per hour) or starting from a stop, the traction control will automatically engage when the gas pedal is applied.
 When the traction control engages, a total loss of input to the engine results and the vehicle does not move (it essentially stalls).
 I was almost struck in an intersection while waiting to make a left turn on a green light in early December of 2011.
 I was stopped in the middle of the intersection waiting to turn left.
 When I attempted to turn left, I gave the gas pedal some input, the traction control engaged, and my vehicle stopped because there was no engine input and was almost hit by an on-coming car.
 Luckily, this had happened before and I knew to either floor the gas pedal or to let off the gas entirely and then floor it again to get the traction control to disengage and get power to the engine.
 Another related issue is the abs engaging for no reason.
 This also happens at low speeds (less than 10 mph).
 When the abs engages, the vehicle will travel another two to three feet prior to stopping.
 The abs issue resulted in my hitting a pole in a parking lot.
 It took several years to finally determine what the issue was and it turns out it was a result of front wheel speed sensor corrosion and an increased air gap between the wheel speed sensor and the reluctor ring due to rust and debris built up on the sensor mounting surface.
 Gm acknowledged this with a safety recall (#05068c: product safety) for some vehicle model years 1999-2002.
 This is a serious safety issue and gm fails to recognize that vehicles like mine (a 2003) and even later models have the same problem.
 What is even more frustrating is that the dealership could not properly diagnose the problem for several years because they could not "replicate the problem . "

 I would encourage the nhsta to investigate this issue.
-It was Monday, Oct.
-1, 2007 when this speed sensor issue happened.

 See all problems of the 2003 GMC Yukon.